pedronachtigall/ToxCodAn-Genome/README.md

 ```
 toxin_annotation -> final toxin annotation files (including a gtf and two fasta files of CDSs and peptides)
 annotation_warning.txt -> list of annotations in the final toxin annotation file that need manual inspection (may represent truncated paralogs, pseudogenes and/or erroneous annotations)
-annotation_removed -> annotations that were removed from the final toxin annotation file (may represent erroneous/incomplete annotations)
+annotation_removed.txt -> annotations that were removed from the final toxin annotation file (may represent erroneous/incomplete annotations)
-matched_regions -> regions of genome matching to full-length toxin CDSs in the database (that returned or not a toxin annotation)
+matched_regions.gtf -> regions of genome matching to full-length toxin CDSs in the database (that returned or not a toxin annotation)
+matched_GTFs/ -> folder contaning all matched regions that returned a toxin annotation (each file is named by the genome position as follows "contig--start-end")
 ```

 If you want to keep all temporary files, run ToxCodAn-Genome with the parameter ```-k True```.